What Can I Do If Medicare Doesn’t Cover a Drug I Need?

 Ask your doctor about substitutes

-If the non-covered prescription drug is a brand-name drug, ask your doctor if there are any generic equivalents that would work as well as the non-covered drug.
+If the non-covered prescription drug is a brand-name medication, ask your doctor if there are any generic equivalents that would work as well as the non-covered medication.
 You can also ask your doctor if there are any other prescription drugs your Medicare plan does cover that would be effective for treating your health condition.

 Request a formulary exception